Disney’s Animal Kingdom Quick Service Dining Guide

 Dawa Bar is a quick-service bar located in Africa outside of Tusker House restaurant.
 The photo below is of the large, covered outdoor bar area.

-As you can probably tell, there are plenty of seating options in the above space.
-We always find it a nice place to stop and wait out a small rain shower or take a break.
+There are plenty of seating options in the above space, as you can probably tell.
+We always find Dawa Bar is a nice place to stop and wait out a small rain shower or take a break.
 There’s no purchase necessary for grabbing a seat.

 Dino Bites Snacks